 - In the silent film The Golem, the Rabbi can only create the Golem while a certain astronomical constellation occurs.
 The occurence of another constellation supposedly causes the Golem to rebel.

 - Ladyhawke: A couple is cursed so that she's a hawk by day and human by night, and he is human by day and a wolf by night.
-They only get to see each other in the moments of sunrise and sunset then were saved by Rules Lawyering
+They only get to see each other in the moments of sunrise and sunset, until they are saved by Rules Lawyering.

 - In the vampire movie Once Bitten, the lovely female vampire must have blood from 3 virgin males before Halloween each year to retain her youthful appearance.
 Although she does drink non-virgin blood, this merely sustains her, not her looks.